 How to fix: Free up storage as much as you can.
 Check the partition for large files, deleting or transferring them elsewhere (especially photos and videos which tend to take much more space than other types of files).
 Also, unused applications could stack up.
 It's good practice to uninstall them as well.
-The quickest way is to use CleanMyMac to deep-clean your hard drive (see review), and Gemini to find and remove duplicates or similar files (see review).
+The quickest way is to use CleanMyMac to deep-clean your hard drive and Gemini to find and remove duplicates or similar files (a good alternative is Dr. Cleaner).

 For me, I didn't encounter this error because my installation "Macintosh HD" has 261.21 GB available of 479.89 GB — 54% free!